 Don’t take cold showers or baths, either tub or washcloth, while you are implementing the rites as this will undo all the benefits you have received from performing them.

 This post may contain affiliate links.
+When you purchase through an affiliate link, you help support this blog.
+I appreciate your support.
 For more information, see my Disclosure Policy under About Us in the navigation.